 Active Wellbeing Network Day

-As part of our delivery, we are hosting the Active Wellbeing Network Day on Thursday 3 April 2025 at the University of Warwick.
+As part of our delivery, we hosted the Active Wellbeing Network Day on Thursday 3 April 2025, at the University of Warwick.
+The event gathered BUCS members to encourage valuable connections and discussions on Active Wellbeing in Higher Education.

-You can view the full agenda and find more details here.
+You can view the slides from the day here.

 Supporting Information